elacroix92/ag-soil-anaerobe/README.md

 # ag-soil-anaerobe

-This repository houses the data and code for Lacroix et al. 2023: Anoxic microsites enhance soil carbon storage and respond to management.
+This repository houses the data and code for Lacroix et al. 2024: Microbial proxies for anoxic microsites vary with management and partially explain soil carbon concentration.

 ## DATA